theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

     main()
 ```

-As you can see here it does not use any external libraries such as numpy or PIL to accelerate the code as we are just using it as an example for profiling.
+As you can see here it does not use any external libraries such as numpy to accelerate the code as we are just using it as an example for profiling.

 ## When and Why

 Profiling is usually done after an implementation of the code or at least a module or sub-module is complete because premature optimization can lead to complexities.
 That does not mean we do not design the code to be optimized when we begin writing, rather we do not go into the complexities such as comparing the performance of different approaches or libraries at the initial stage.
 The first objective is to get the code to work, then we get the code to work fast.
-Also it is highly beneficial to unit test the code before working on optimization as we want to retain the functionality of the code.
+Also, it is highly beneficial to unit test the code before working on optimization as we want to retain the functionality of the code.
 Unit tests become even more helpful when the code base is large and we might break the code during optimizations.
 We profile a portion of the code at a time, usually the one which we think might be causing slow down.
 Then with profiling we can narrow down to exact portion of the code which slows it down and then focus on it.

 ## Before we profile